Every Term You’ve Ever Googled: The Big, Badass Skincare Glossary

 A skin type that is prone to breakouts.
 Whether it’s on your forehead, nose, chin or your cheeks, your pores are easily clogged at least in part due to overproduction of oil.
 Breakout-prone skin is also characterized by inflammation.
-Essentially, it’s acting up, sp focus on calming and balancing products and stick to the basics to avoid exacerbating problem spots.
+Essentially, it’s acting up, so focus on calming and balancing products and stick to the basics to avoid exacerbating problem spots.

 As a hardworking member of the B-complex vitamin family, this skin-conditioning antioxidant is best know for its ability to effectively moisturize and soothe dryness.
-Find it in The Fix Emergency Eye Mask.

 Psoriasis is a chronic skin disease where a buildup of skin cells causes large, raised patches of skin to become inflamed.
 Flare-ups often show up on the elbows, knees, scalp, feet, or palms and may itch, burn, or feel sore.
 There is no cure and flare-ups may come and go—often triggered by skin injuries like sunburn and scratches.
 A dermatologist will be able to determine the best treatments for psoriasis and may prescribe topical creams or oral medications.

 Porous and lightweight, pumice physically lifts away dead skin cells from the topmost layer of skin for soft, smooth skin.
 It's even known to help remove calluses and rough patches.
 You'll find it in many body care exfoliators, like scrubs and body washes.
 Find it in our Buff It Out AHA Exfoliating Body Scrub.